canorve/GALFITools/README.md

 Please send an email to canorve [at] gmail [dot] com

 ## License
-This code is under the license of **GNU**
+These codes are under the license of **GNU**

-If you use ElipSectGalfit.py  for your publications you should cite cappellari et al. (2006) in your paper since I wrote this code using their libraries
+ElipSectGalfit.py uses the mgefit library which is described in cappellari, MNRAS, 333, 400 (2002).